Lou (French singer): The Voice Kids

 Lou's YouTube covers attracted the attention of the TV producers of The Voice Kids on TF1, who offered her a spot on season 3 of the show.
 She finished the season in 2nd, behind Manuela Diaz.

 After The Voice Kids

 After The Voice Kids, Lou Jean produced her first album.
-It is headed by her first single, All the chances of the world, which backs the credits of the TF1 series Tomorrow Belongs to Us, in which she plays Betty Moreno.
+It is headed by her first single, All the chances of the world, which backs the credits of the TF1 series Tomorrow Is Ours, in which she plays Betty Moreno.

 In 2017, Lou participated in the Sardou et nous... project, with Kids United, Nemo Schiffman, Angie Robba, Dylan, Ilyana and Thibault.
 The same year, she also participated in the project Enfoirés Kids.

 In 2018, she rereleased her album with 4 new titles: a cover of M'en aller in a duet with Evan and Marco, Une fille du soleil (Mi Eldorado) in a duet with Adryano, the English and French credits of Miraculous Ladybug with Lenni-Kim, and Maya Maya (Les jeux du miel), a song from the movie Maya the Bee, a film in which she lends her voice to the character Violette.